Tree Height Calculator

 How to calculate the height of a tree using the shadow measurement?

-In case you can't or simply don't want to trouble yourself with the angle measurement, there is a simpler way - one based on Thales's method of estimating pyramid height.
+In case you can't or don't want to trouble yourself with the angle measurement, there is a simpler way - one based on Thales's method of estimating pyramid height.
 However, it is more universal because you do not have to wait for the proper time of day.
 In fact, all you need to do is measure the length of your shadow, the tree's shadow, and know how tall you are.
 Then you can use the following formula:

 tree height = (your height * tree's shadow length) / your shadow length.

-Bear in mind that this equation tells you only how to calculate the height of a tree if it is on a level ground.
+Bear in mind that this equation tells you only how to calculate the height of a tree if it is on level ground.
 If the tall object is elevated or located below you, you should opt for the trigonometrical method.